gjbex/MLOps-on-HPC/source-code/dvc/README.md

   set up the DVC remote storage.
 * `define_workflow.sh`: shell script to define the workflow and add the stages to DVC.
+* `img`: directory with images to visualize the pipeline in terms of stages and data.

 ## How to use it?